benjaminjnoack/samc21_blink/README.md

 **TODO**

-* build blink using the `app.ld` script from the bootloader
 * build the bootloader code as a dependency
 * create the post build hooks to cat the two executables together
+    * use the padded bin from